Viking & Heritage Tour in Denmark

 Day 4 - Historic South Denmark

-By passing the architectural masterpiece, the Great Belt bridge, you approach the next destination Ribe, Scandinavia’s oldest town.
-It is very recommendable to make a stop by the dramatic Heritage and Viking attractions in Jelling.
+Bypassing the architectural masterpiece, the Great Belt bridge, you approach the next destination Ribe, Scandinavia’s oldest town.
+Stopping by the dramatic Heritage and Viking attractions in Jelling is very recommended.

 Day 5 - Wadden Sea National Park

-Before leaving Ribe, you will have to visit the reconstructed Viking Village just outside the town.
+Before leaving Ribe, you must visit the reconstructed Viking Village outside the town.
 Get inspired by the dramatic life of a Viking.

-By protected constructed road, it is possible to drive around through the area and discover all the natural beauty.
-In February 2017 a 1000 m2 exhibition centre were opened with the best source of information about the Wadden Sea National Park.
-The Wadden Sea became a member of UNESCO Heritage list in 2009.
+By protected constructed roads, it is possible to drive around the area and discover all the natural beauty.
+In February 2017, a 1000 m2 exhibition Wadden Sea centre was opened with the best source of information about the Wadden Sea National Park.
+The Wadden Sea became a member of the UNESCO Heritage list in 2009.

-Don`t forget to take a view and or a swim by one the many beautiful wide beaches over here.
+Don`t forget to take a view and swim by one of the many beautiful wide beaches here.